 Historically speaking, the homeownership rate has risen above the 50-year low it reached during the second quarter of 2016 when it clocked in at 62.9%.
 Still, it's several percentage points away from its pre-recession peak of 69.2%.

 What About the Homeowner Vacancy Rate?

 The homeowner vacancy rate is defined as the proportion of homeowner inventory that is vacant and for sale.
-For the first quarter of 2021, the national homeowner vacancy rate was 0.9 percent, which points to a very low housing inventory available to potential homebuyers.
+For the first quarter of 2021, the national homeowner vacancy rate was 0.9%, which points to a very low housing inventory available to potential homebuyers.

 Housing inventory affects demand—when there's low inventory, demand is higher.
 High demand means higher home prices.
-Home prices jumped 13.2 percent in March 2021, according to the S&P CoreLogic Case-Shiller U.S. National Home Price NSA Index, which covers all nine Census divisions.
+Home prices jumped 13.2% in March 2021, according to the S&P CoreLogic Case-Shiller U.S. National Home Price NSA Index, which covers all nine Census divisions.

 “Rising interest rates along with high home prices and lack of inventory continues to push entry-level and first-time homebuyers out of the market,” says NAR chief economist Lawrence Yun.